 The Barcelona Aquarium, a modern learning centre and a world-renowned tourist attraction, is home to an astonishing number of Mediterranean sea creatures.
 With 450 different species in more than 35 exhibits, the aquarium displays some of the rarest examples of marine life from around the world within its extensive facilities.

 Located in Port Vell, L’Aquàrium Barcelona attracts crowds in every season, and unlike several other aquariums, it also hosts a ‘shell exhibition’ and a separate section on vibrant ocean life.
 The Barcelona Aquarium also has a special area for children and adults.
-So if you ever get bored of walking, sneak into the children’s section for a little educational refreshment!
+So if you ever get bored with walking, sneak into the children’s section for a little educational refreshment!
 A typical day at L’Aquàrium will include a range of interactive activities in addition to some educational fun.

 Trip to Andorra

 We suggest renting a car and setting off on your journey through lush green landscapes.
-The duration of the trip is 2 and a half to 3 hours and about 200 kilometers.
-It is worth visiting the highest city in Europe for its picturesqueness, for its duty free shops but also for its ski resorts and chalets.
+The duration of the trip is 2 and a half to 3 hours, and about 200 kilometers.
+It is worth visiting the highest city in Europe for its picturesqueness, for its duty-free shops, but also for its ski resorts and chalets.

 Trip to Figueres